drvinceknight/MAT013/Ind_Course_Work/2012-2013/MAT013_Course_Work_2012-2013.md

 The file [Solution_Space_Exploration.csv](Data/Solution_Space_Exploration.csv) contains experimental results pertaining to two approaches to solving an optimisation problem (aiming to minimize a cost function).
 These two approaches will be referred to as approach `A` and approach `B`.
 Approach `B` involves searching a space that contains the solution space that approach `A` searches.
 Thus approach `B` can at least match approach `A`.

-Every row of the data file contains 6 variables which are (in order):
+Every row of the data file corresponds to a given instance of the optimisation probelm and contains 6 variables which are (in order):

 - A boolean variable indicating `True` if approach `B` finds a better solution than approach `A`: `B_optimal`;
 - The first dimension of the problem: `m`;